alvis-lin/server/README.md

 Noted that httpServer.js need to be opened every time that user's would like to get or post information to the database.
 To open http server, type  "node httpServer.js&" in to the bitvise terminal console.

+### Overview

+Server side is a mandatory component for both Question Form App and Quiz App as these two applications need to get and post information from and to the database.

 ### Task Requirement

 The server would get information of the question from Question Form App and store it in the central database.